urbit/docs/tutorials/arvo/arvo.md

 ### Landscape

-For those who would prefer to interact with Arvo via a GUI, we offer an application called Landscape.
+For those who would prefer to interact with Arvo via a GUI, we offer an application called Landscape that you access via your web browser.
 This is the most user-friendly way to utilize your ship.
 By default, Arvo comes installed with a timer, Chat, Weather, and Publish, which will populate your Landscape interface the first time you launch it.
 Again, see [using your ship](@/using/operations/using-your-ship.md#landscape) for instructions on how to access Landscape.

 <img class="mv5 w-100" src="https://media.urbit.org/site/understanding-urbit/project-history/project-status-landscape%402x.png">

+On the back end, Arvo is listening on a port (usually either 80 or 8080).
+When you perform an action in Landscape, such as join a channel, your action is then communicated via a packet over that port to Arvo (what does this look like? is it TCP/UDP?).
+Similarly, Arvo sends events to be displayed in your browser over this port as well.

 ## The stack